jasonsbeer/Amiga-N2630/README.md

 **IMPORTANT:** Before installing a Revision 4.0.1 or greater N2630, it is necessary to determine if you have an early, non-cost reduced motherboard.
 If your motherboard is marked "Made In Germany" and "(C) 1986 Commodore" on the left side of the board, you have a non-cost reduced Amiga 2000 board, designated "A2000" in this documentation.
 An example of a non-cost reduced Amiga 2000 motherboard can be see [here](http://amiga.resource.cx/photos/a2000,1).
 In the event you have an non-cost reduced "A2000" motherboard, you must remove the Motorola 68000 processor from the Amiga 2000 motherboard and place a jumper at J302 of the N2630.
 All other Amiga 2000 motherboards are designated "B2000" and should leave the Motorola 68000 in place.
 Revision 3.0.x cards do not support the original German A2000.

+**NOTES:**
-**NOTE: Hardware revision 4.0.1 supports the original Germal A2000, but is untested.**
+**1) Hardware revision 4.0.1 supports the original Germal A2000, but is untested.**
+**2) The A2091 hard drive card will not operate correctly when using Kickstart 1.x on a revision 6.2 or newer Amiga 2000 with the N2630 or A2630 CPU cards.
+You must use Kickstart 2.04 or newer.**

 ## 68030 Mode
 By default, the N2630 starts in 68030 mode.
 When in 68030 mode, all installed RAM and the IDE device port are active.